rosalindfranklininstitute/FlowCron-Globus_Flow-side/README.md

 set -e

 cd "${working_directory}"
 # NO EDIT ZONE: END

 # List of commands for the job
 ```
 In the beginning of the `submission_script.sh` slurm script, sbatch options are being added (e.g. `--qos`, `--time`, etc.) , please fill them appropriately.

 Please avoid using the `--output` or `-o` and the `--error` or `-e` options because these will be used by FlowCron and overwritten.

 Add here any `module` commands to the `Module load section` so all the necessary dependencies for the job are loaded.

 Between the `# NO EDIT ZONE: START` and `# NO EDIT ZONE: END` comments, there is a section with commands you should **NOT** alter.
 These commands help with logging details in the slurm `.out` file in case there are issues with the job which need to be debugged.

 Finally, after the `NO EDIT ZONE` all of your job commands can be added, see the `List of commands for the job` section.

-Also, do not use any **`$HOME` and/or `$USER` variables.**, as the script will be submitted using the account of the person that installed FlowCron, which will typically the project PI or  project manager.
+Also, **do not use any `$HOME` and/or `$USER` variables**, as the script will be submitted using the account of the person that installed FlowCron, which will typically be either the HPC project PI or a HPC project manager.

-The slurm script will be submitted with a `sbatch` command and with the present working directory being the `Job_Dir`.
+The slurm script will be submitted with a `sbatch` command and with the present working directory being the `Job_Dir`. \
 For instance, the `sbatch` command looks like this `sbatch scripts/submission_script.sh`.

-Since the present working directory is the `Job_Dir` directory, if you want for instance to point to a file e.g. `test.txt` in a directory named `test` which is the `data` directory, point to using the path relative path `data/test/test.txt` in the script.
+Since the present working directory is the `Job_Dir` directory, if you want for instance to point to a file e.g. `test.txt` in a directory named `test` which is the `data` directory, point to using the relative path `data/test/test.txt` in the script.

-The general rule about path is that:
+The general rule about file/folder paths used in the slurm script is that:
+* For files/folders (data, models, etc), that are to be used as **input** to the script commands:

-* If the files/folders (data, models, etc) are packaged with the job directory (e.g. within the `data` directory) refer to them using relative paths.
+  * If they are **packaged with the job directory** (e.g. within the `data` directory) refer to them using **relative paths**.
-* If the inputs (data, models, etc) are already somewhere in the HPC (e.g. in your personal directory) use an absolute path.
+  * If they are **stored already somewhere in the HPC** (e.g. in your personal directory) use **absolute paths**.
-* Use relative paths for the resulting output files/folders.
+* For files/folders (data, models, etc), that are to be used as **output** to the script commands use **relative paths**.

-#### Submit a Job / Unit of Work to FlowCron's Globus Flow
+### Submit a Job / Unit of Work to FlowCron's Globus Flow

-**Important: If you haven't submitted via FlowCron for some time, or if it is your first time, please do the following:**
+**Important: If you haven't submitted via FlowCron for some time, or if it is your first time, please do the following:** \
 Login to Globus (https://app.globus.org) and in the left-hand menu bar, then select **File Manager**, and then access the HPC's Globus collection.
 This may ask you to log in again.
 Some HPCs use OIDC Globus Collections that require re-authentication every X number of days.
 By pre-emptively accessing the HPC's Globus collection, it allows FlowCron's Globus Flow to also access it without the need to authenticate.

-After you create a job directory, to submit it, login to [Globus] (https://app.globus.org),  and in the left-hand menu bar,  select **Flows**, and then go to the **Library** tab.
-To find the Globus Flow you just created more easily,  you can select the **Administered by me** checkbox to reduce the number of displayed flows.
+After you create a job directory, to submit it, login to [Globus](https://app.globus.org), and in the left-hand menu bar, select **Flows**, and then go to the **Library** tab. \
+To filter out most of Globus Flows in order to find FlowCron's Globus Flow more easily, you can select the:

+* **Administered by me** checkbox if you are one of **flow's administrators**.
+* **Runnable by me** checkbox if you are a **simple user**.

+Type the specific name of flow if there are still many flows displayed. \
+As mentioned, the name of the flow (chosen by the flow administrator that created the flow) should be clear. \
+Meaning that it is clear to which HPC and project the submitted jobs/units of work will be sent.

-Select the appropriate FlowCron flow, the image below shows one named `FlowCron`.
+Select the appropriate FlowCron Globus Flow, (in the image below shows one named `FirstSteps`).

 Click **Start**.

 ![image](images/StartingFlow.png)

-**Important:** When you FlowCron's Globus Flow for the first time you have to tick **Allow** in the Globus prompt to start using it (see image below).
+**Important:** When you use FlowCron's Globus Flow for the first time you have to tick **Allow** in the Globus prompt to start using it (see image below).

 ![image](images/GlobusAuthorise.png)

 The first thing displayed is the **Guided** tab (see image below).